- Home

 I will initiate and lead:

-- Survey student body about their perceptions of their own cultures and backgrounds being represented in their daily learning/curriculum.
+- Survey all students at our school about their perceptions of their identity and culture being portrayed in their daily instruction

 October–November